 Villagers in Over, furious at the opening of Xscape Cambridge, claim the club:

-Has brought "kerb crawlers" onto village streets
+- Has brought "kerb crawlers" onto village streets

-Attracts people whose sexual behaviour is outside society's normally accepted boundaries
+- Attracts people whose sexual behaviour is outside society's normally accepted boundaries

-Could put our children at risk
+- Could put our children at risk

 Co-owner Stewart Hobbs insists clients at the adults-only venue, which opened on the Norman Way Industrial Estate last month, have not caused problems in the village.

 club - including bar, dance floor and rooms for sexual activities - has been made.
 The application is expected to be decided next month after a South Cambridgeshire District Council licensing meeting on Friday, July 18.
 Xscape Cambridge has so far

 Nutters claim that strangers have been seen "lurking" near their homes and have raised the prospect of paedophiles frequenting the premises.

 presence of undesirable persons loitering outside unit 16A and the increase in kerb-crawling.